AcademySoftwareFoundation/MaterialX/README.md

 - The [Developer Guide](http://www.materialx.org/docs/api/index.html) contains a developer-oriented overview of MaterialX with API documentation.
 - The [Python Scripts](python/Scripts/README.md) folder contains standalone examples of MaterialX Python code.
+- The [JavaScript](source/JsMaterialX/README.md) source folder contains more information about the setup.
 - Presentations at the [Autodesk Vision Series](https://area.autodesk.com/blogs/thebuzz/open-source-at-autodesk-materialx/) provide details on the roadmap for MaterialX development.